 Amount of Funding

-Grants are awarded noncompetitively by formula based on three components:
+Grants are awarded noncompetitively by formula based on 3 components:

 - Costs for data collection, technical assistance, and program evaluation

-- Calculating baseline allotments for states and territories
+- Calculating baseline allotments based on certain factors

 - Adjusting the allotments, if necessary, so that the statutory minimum allotment constraints are satisfied